nicklockwood/FXLabel/README.md

 ARC Compatibility
 ------------------

-FXLabel makes use of the ARC Helper library to automatically work with both ARC and non-ARC projects through conditional compilation.
+FXLabel automatically works with both ARC and non-ARC projects through conditional compilation.
 There is no need to exclude FXLabel files from the ARC validation process, or to convert FXLabel using the ARC conversion tool.

 Installation